shoelace-style/shoelace/README.md

 ## Developers

-Shoelace ships with a CLI that can be used to build a dist and optionally publish it to an S3 bucket.
-To build a dist, run:
+Shoelace ships with a CLI that can be used to build a release and generate documentation.
+To build a release, run:

 ```
 node build.js --build